 - He was defeated by Sir Crocodile the first time they fought.

 - Luffy went through the same thing with Rob Lucci (who swatted him down with ease) and Warden Magellan (who managed to indirectly take ten years off Luffy's life.)
+He never does beat Magellan though, instead just escaping the prison he was in charge of.

 - Fate Averruncus of Mahou Sensei Negima! does this thrice.